-In Lanark the most likely responding law enforcement agencies to a car crash in your area would be:
+In Carrol County the most likely responding law enforcement agencies to a car crash in your area would be:

 Get FREE Consultation NOW – It’s Your Best First Step

-The most common type of personal injury claims involve motor vehicle accidents.
-This is not surprising since the National Highway Traffic Safety Administration (NHTSA) estimates that a traffic accident occurs in the United States every ten seconds, and the rate of auto accidents in Ogle County are generally no exception to the overall nationwide rate.
+The most common type of personal injury claim is from motor vehicle accidents.
+This is not surprising since the National Highway Traffic Safety Administration (NHTSA) estimates that one traffic accident occurs in the United States every ten seconds, Carrol County is no different.
 Accidents can happen in only a few short moments, but can have long-lasting effects on your life.

-The Illinois Department of Transportation records indicate that 1,097 people were killed in car accidents in 2017.
-1,017 people were killed in auto accidents throughout the state in 2016.
-Cook County saw the highest number of collisions, fatalities, and severe injuries compared to any other part of the state, with 211 deaths and 27,075 reported injuries, of which 3,223 were deemed significant.
-Meanwhile, in the same year, more than 40,000 people across the United States were killed in traffic-related incidents.
-According to assessments made by the National Highway Traffic Safety Administration, motor vehicle accidents amount to a massive $871 billion in damages each year.
+According to the Illinois Department of Transportation, 1,097 individuals died in vehicle accidents in 2017.
+In 2016, 1,017 individuals were killed in car accidents across Illinois.
+Cook County had the largest number of crashes, fatalities, and serious injuries of any county in the state, with 211 fatalities and 27,075 recorded injuries, 3,223 of which were rated significant.
+During the same year, more than 40,000 individuals were murdered in automobile accidents across the United States.
+According to National Highway Traffic Safety Administration estimates, motor vehicle accidents cost $871 billion in damages each year.

-While there is no denying the impact of an injury or loss of life caused by an accident, we are committed to making the legal process that follows as stress-free as possible.
-We understand that the trauma of a motor vehicle accident itself is difficult to shoulder, and are committed to relieving your anxieties about a legal battle.
-We fight for our clients and their rights to recovery.
+While there is no disputing the devastating impact of an accident-related injury or death, we are devoted to making the legal procedure as stress-free as possible.
+We recognize that the tragedy of a car accident is tough to bear, and we are devoted to easing your concerns about a legal struggle.
+We fight for our client’s rights every day.

 Regardless of the scope of your injury, we can help you.
 We understand that no accident is the same, and will treat you with respect and individualized attention from your consultation and beyond.

-By law, all Illinois drivers are required to carry liability insurance coverage of $25,000 per person and $50,000 per accident, according to the Illinois Secretary of State.
-Despite these requirements, more than 13% of drivers on Illinois roads and highways operate vehicles without any liability insurance, according to data from the Insurance Research Council.
+According to the Illinois Secretary of State, all Illinois drivers are required by law to hold liability insurance coverage of $25,000 per person and $50,000 per accident.
+Despite these restrictions, according to Insurance Research Council data, more than 13% of drivers on Illinois roads and highways travel without liability insurance.

-Recognizing how pervasive uninsured drivers are, most automobile insurance companies offer uninsured motorist coverage (often referred to as UM coverage).
-In these situations, after it has been established that the at-fault driver did not carry any insurance at the time of a crash, a claim may be presented to the injured party’s insurance company, which essentially stands in the place of the person who caused the accident.
+Recognizing the prevalence of uninsured drivers, most vehicle insurance companies provide uninsured motorist coverage (often referred to as UM coverage).
+In certain cases, after establishing that the at-fault motorist lacked insurance at the time of the accident, a claim may be filed to the injured party’s insurance company, which basically stands in the place of the individual who caused the accident.

 On a similar note, when a driver who causes an accident has insufficient liability coverage to compensate an injured party for their injuries — either an underinsured motorist claim or UIM claim — may be made with the insured party’s auto insurer.

-Illinois sets a time limit of two years to file a personal injury lawsuit in the state’s civil court system.
-In most cases, this two-year time limit, known as a “statute of limitations,” begins to run on the date of the accident.
-Sometimes, however, a statute of limitations might run from the date that you discovered you were injured, rather than the date of the event that injured you.
-This later date is known as a “discovery date.”
+A personal injury lawsuit in Illinois must be filed within two years in the state’s civil court system.
+This two-year time restriction, known as a “statute of limitations,” begins to run in most circumstances on the day of the accident.
+However, in other cases, the statute of limitations may begin to expire from the day you learned you were wounded rather than the date of the incident that harmed you.
+This subsequent date is referred to as a “discovery date.”